Lash-L/home-assistant.io/source/_integrations/snoo.markdown

 ha_integration_type: integration
 ---

-The Snoo is a smart bassinet that helps get your baby to sleep and helps keep them asleep.
+The [Snoo](https://www.happiestbaby.com/products/snoo-smart-bassinet) is a smart bassinet made by [Happiest Baby](https://www.happiestbaby.com/) that helps get your baby to sleep and helps keep them asleep.

 ## Installing the integration